isomerpages/pa-kembangancc/pages/Flexi Jobs.md

 ---
 ![](/images/Banners/Flexi%20Jobsv2.png)

-Flexi jobs are jobs that often give employees the freedom to set their schedules, giving them the flexibility and space to find a balance that fits their lifestyle.
+Flexi jobs are jobs that often give employees the freedom to set their schedules, giving them the flexibility and space to find a balance that fits their working habits and lifestyle.

 <b>Looking for flexi jobs?</b>